 When everything ends and Nunnally knows what really occurred, she states that the only thing she wanted was to stay with him.
-Yes, she'd rather share with him the life of a fallen princes in a fascist empire than being the universally loved Empress in a peaceful world.
+Yes, she'd rather share with him the life of a fallen princess in a fascist empire than being the universally loved Empress in a peaceful world.

 Considering that Lelouch never let her know about any of that racism or violence, barely even noticed Japan be invaded, and never wanted for anything...
 This is like saying that you wouldn't kill your father for riches and power.
 God, I really, really hope she never wanted Lelouch to die and make her the ruler of a nation.
 That would be evil.
 Not to mention it would create a world of lies, the same world of lies that Lelouch hated, resented, and wanted to destroy in the first episode.

 One could also add in the fact that, when Nunnally reunites with Euphie, one of the things they discuss is the argument they had over which one of them would eventually marry Lelouch.
 In fact, even after meeting again for the first time in seven years, Nunnally can barely have a cup of tea with Euphie before bringing this up and then seriously (and worriedly) asking if Euphie was still interested in Lelouch.